• Skip to primary navigation

 MSCI Website

-The impact of your firm on climate change is shown by the implied increase in temperature.
+The implied temperature increase shows your firm’s impact on climate change.
 That also indicates its alignment with the global warming target.

 The tool converts the current and expected carbon emissions from about 10,000 firms to help you discover better ESG investing opportunities.

 These are all publicly mentioned firms.
-But the conversion depends on their percentage of the carbon budget.
+However, the conversion depends on the percentage of the carbon budget.
 From the ESG analytics, you can see the misaligned and aligned companies.

-That shows firms emitting low and high carbon gasses, respectively.
-The ESG analytics also reveal the decarbonization target and whether the company achieves it or not.
+That shows firms emitting low and high carbon gases, respectively.
+The ESG analytics also reveal the decarbonization target and whether the company achieves it.

 You will find the year the mentioned company achieved near-zero carbon emissions.
-For ESG ratings, firms are assessed based on different ESG issues and graded.
-MSCI shows the firm as lagging or leading its peers across the material ESG issues.
+For ESG ratings, firms are assessed and graded based on different ESG issues.
+MSCI shows the firm lags or leads its peers across the material ESG issues.

 See Related: Best Betterment Alternatives